fujianto/neutro/README.md

 Go to theme customizer,  See Appearance -> Themes -> Under description of current theme choose Customize.

+= Images on Featured slider (other places) didn't look proportional / weird =

+Please upload image with same aspect ratio, Ideally with 768x372px.
+You can use Force regenerate Thumbnail (http://wordpress.org/plugins/force-regenerate-thumbnails/) to take care for old posts.

 = How to add Hot Video widget on sidebar? =

 You have to install Query Posts plugin (), and add the widget to sidebar.
 On post_class in the widget options, add query-widget-sidebar as class.
 On post_format, add post-format-video to only show video or post-format-video, post-format-audio to show both video and audio.

+= The theme layout break / look bad on Internet Explorer 8? =

+Sorry, this theme only support Internet Explorer 9 and newer version.
+Atleast the layout degraded nicely on IE8.

+= I don't see any menus? =

+You have to assign menus to the primary and secondari menu from Menus in Dashboard.

 = How do I contact you? =